buildsec/frsca/examples/buildpacks/dual-storage-backend.md

 Assuming you don't have a Kubernetes cluster available, start by spinning one up.
 We provide a simple command to provision minikube.
-Run the following command from the root of the SSF project:
+Run the following command from the root of the FRSCA project:

 ```bash
 make setup-minikube